-Previous empirical studies on mismatch tend to focus on shifts in the Beveridge curve, trying to use aggregate data to estimate matching efficiency (Lipsey (1965), Abraham (1987), Blanchard and Diamond (1989), Barnichon and Figura (2010)) and there is little recent empirical work using disaggregated data.5 Two recent contributions, however, are closely related to this paper.
-Sahin, Song, Topa, and Violante (2014) use disaggregated data on unemployment and vacancies to construct indices of mismatch, using data from the JOLTS and the HWOL for the 2001-2011 and 2005-2011 periods respectively.
+Previous empirical studies on mismatch tend to focus on shifts in the Beveridge curve, trying to use aggregate data to estimate matching efficiency (Lipsey (1965), Abraham (1987), Blanchard and Diamond (1989), Barnichon and Figura (2010)) and there is little recent empirical work using disaggregated data.5 Two recent contributions, however, are closely related to this paper. Şahin, Song, Topa, and Violante (2014) use disaggregated data on unemployment and vacancies to construct indices of mismatch, using data from the JOLTS and the HWOL for the 2001-2011 and 2005-2011 periods respectively.
 Barnichon and Figura (2013) use the CPS to explore how much dispersion in labor market conditions contributes to movements in matching efficiency.
-Our findings are consistent with these papers in terms of the contribution of mismatch across states and industries to the increase in unemployment in the Great Recession.
-Compared to Sahin, Song, Topa, and Violante (2014), we provide an alternative method to estimate mismatch unemployment, which gives us a much longer time series.
-The longer series allows us to better explore the cyclical behavior of mismatch unemployment.
-Compared to Barnichon and Figura (2013), our focus is on unemployment rather than matching efficiency.
-Our main contribution with respect to both papers is the accounting framework that allows us to decompose mismatch into it sources and to estimate the contribution of each of these sources to unemployment.
+Our findings are consistent with these papers in terms of the importance of mismatch across states and industries for the increase in unemployment in the Great Recession, although our approach is a little different.6 The main contribution of this paper is the accounting framework that allows us to decompose mismatch into its sources and to estimate the contribution of each of these sources to unemployment.